 (* Both dates / all 12 hours included in price)

 Note: No food or drink from home is permitted, but there is a snack bar on site.

-This is a 16-hour course scheduled over 4 dates with 4 hours of study each day (time and location details below).
+This is a 12-hour course scheduled over 1 weekend / 2 days with 6 hours of study each day (time and location details below).

-This course is suitable for anyone of any skill or experience level and is designed to help anyone learn the rules, tools and concepts required to craft a marketable, industry-standard screenplay.
+This course is suitable for any skill or experience level and is designed to help you learn the rules, tools and concepts required to craft a marketable, industry-standard screenplay.
 Typically those who enrol fall into one of these four categories: